EXCLUSIVE-Draft IAEA resolution on Ukraine condemns Russian invasion

 The draft "expresses grave concern" at Russia's actions, "significantly raising the risk of a nuclear accident or incident, which endangers the population of Ukraine, neighbouring states and the international community".

-It calls on Russia to cease its actions at Chernobyl and elsewhere "in order for the competent Ukrainian authorities to preserve or promptly regain full control over all nuclear facilities".
+It calls on Russia to cease its actions at Chernobyl and elsewhere "in order for the competent Ukrainian authorities to preserve or promptly regain full control over all nuclear facilities...and ensure their safe and secure operations, and in order for the Agency to fully resume its safeguards verification activities".

 (Reporting by Francois Murphy; Editing by Edmund Blair and Mark Heinrich)